 Date: 15 June 2017 (Thursday)

 Dissenting opinions are a regular feature of most international courts and tribunals.
 The International Court of Justice (ICJ)—and its predecessor, the Permanent Court of International Justice (PCIJ)—the International Tribunal for the Law of the Sea (ITLS), the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the European Court of Human Rights, the Inter-American Court of Human Rights, the Iran-United States Claims Tribunal, and the ICSID Convention all allow dissenting opinions.
 Contrarily, the Court of Justice of the European Union (CJEU) disallows dissenting opinions, and dissents are heavily discouraged in the adjudicative bodies of the World Trade Organization (WTO).
 The specific provisions on dissenting opinions are also different from one adjudicative mechanism to the next.
 For instance, while the ICSID Convention explicitly provides that an arbitrator ‘may attach his individual opinion to the award, whether he dissents from the majority or not, or a statement of his dissent’, in the WTO, individual opinions can only be expressed on condition that they be anonymous.
-The presentation will explore dissenting opinions as a design element of international courts and tribunals.
-It will critically assess arguments that have been advanced in favour of dissenting opinions and against them, taking account of the respective contexts of different adjudicative systems.
-It will argue that dissenting opinions are an important element of transparency of international decision-making processes, whether issued by publicly appointed judges or party-appointed arbitrators.
+The presentation explored dissenting opinions as a design element of international courts and tribunals.
+It critically assessed arguments that have been advanced in favour of dissenting opinions and against them, taking account of the respective contexts of different adjudicative systems.
+It argued that dissenting opinions are an important element of transparency of international decision-making processes, whether issued by publicly appointed judges or party-appointed arbitrators.
 Although dissenting opinions can be used strategically for reappointment and so appear to impact the adjudicators’ independence, this is also true of other elements of transparency, such as open voting.
-The presentation will aim to draw the fine line between the desirability of dissenting opinions and requirements of independence in the design of international courts and tribunals.
+The presentation aimed to draw the fine line between the desirability of dissenting opinions and requirements of independence in the design of international courts and tribunals.

 About the Speaker